RyanHJohnston/Lab6/README.md

-wn - they need your help!
+N.O.R.A.D.’s infamous Santa Tracker is down - they need your help!

 Every year the team tracks the jolly man as he makes his way across the world delivering presents on Dec 24th.
 We’ve enlisted 8 friends from across the globe to provide updates, and our 1 view app will show his progress.